kendru/kendru.github.com/_posts/2018-12-28-rate-limiting-in-javascript-with-a-token-bucket.md

 Recently I was looking into options to add rate limiting to a specific endpoint in an application at work.
-Most endpoints are only exposed internally, and we are careful to not make more requests than the system can handle, but in this one case, the endpoint is open to our customers, and it runs some pretty intensive database operations, so we wanted to limit the rate at which clients can make requests.
-This functionality is available in pretty much every API gateway out there as well as in a lot of [reverse proxies](https://www.nginx.com/blog/rate-limiting-nginx/), but in our case, application updates are easier to make than config updates, so we wanted a simple solution that we could deploy as part of our Node.js app.
+Most endpoints are only exposed internally, and we are careful to not make more requests than the system can handle.
+However, in one case, the endpoint is open to our customers, and it runs some pretty intensive database operations, so we wanted to limit the rate at which clients can make requests.
+This functionality is available in pretty much every API gateway out there as well as in a lot of [reverse proxies](https://www.nginx.com/blog/rate-limiting-nginx/).
+In our case, application updates are easier to make than config updates, so we opted for a simple solution that we could deploy as part of our Node.js app.

-Enter the Token Bucket.
+Enter the *Token Bucket*.

 A token bucket is an algorithm that allows _tokens_ to be accumulated over time at a specific rate.
 These tokens can then be "redeemed" to execute some action.